 I ultimately think a custom sized mouthpiece is the answer.
 This could be costly and complicated, but with advancing technology, I think this is perfectly possible in the coming years.

-Until then, select one of the best electric toothbrushes available today.
+Until then, select one of the other options available today.

 - Can I use my own toothpaste?